Great Neck South High School

 Backing up Google Applications (G Suite for Education) using Google Takeout:

 - Google Takeout is Google’s tool to move your data (including Mail, Calendar, Drive, Photos, Youtube, and more) from one account to another.

-- Please note: Do not download your archives on public computers or upload them where others can see them.
-Best practice is to follow these steps on a personal or home computer.
+- Please note: do not download your archives to public computers or upload them where others can see them.
+The best practice is to follow these steps on a personal or home computer.

 - Graduating Seniors have until July 30, 2022, to archive GNPS Google Apps Data.
 After that date, your account will be inactivated and you will not be able to access it.

 - Google Takeout will be available beginning June 1, 2022.

 Google Takeout Directions for Seniors:

 - Log into your GNPS G Suite account.

 - Once logged in check that your GNPS e-mail address is listed in the upper right corner of the window and that you are properly logged into your GNPS Google Account.